Occupational Safety and Health/Disaster Prevention

 5. Promoting E-Learning–Based Safety and ESH Training at Production Facilities

 To enhance its capabilities in the area of occupational safety and health, and in disaster prevention, the DIC Group recognizes the importance of ensuring that all of its employees gain a broad understanding of chemical substances, production processes, and pertinent laws and regulations.
 In fiscal year 2016, the Group introduced an e-learning program in Japan.
-Initially structured around laws and regulations pertinent to the operational safety of production facilities, including Japan’s Fire Service Act, Air Pollution Control Law and High Pressure Gas Safety Act, the e-learning program’s focus was later expanded to include static electricity as a non-regulatory component, with the appropriateness of the program’s training materials verified from the perspective of Responsible Care Department specialists, site ESH officers and production departments.
+Initially structured around laws and regulations pertinent to the operational safety of production facilities, including Japan’s Fire Service Act, Air Pollution Control Law and High Pressure Gas Safety Act, the e-learning program’s focus was later expanded to include non-regulatory components such as static electricity, with the appropriateness of the program’s training materials verified from the perspective of Responsible Care Department specialists, site ESH officers and production departments.
 Employees are able to take up to 16 classes.
-In fiscal year 2022, the Group introduced an online occupational safety and health education service from Tokyo-based LaKeel, Inc., that centers on the distribution of short films on the subject.
+Competence is confirmed through testing.
+Since fiscal year 2022, the Group has deployed an online occupational safety and health education service from Tokyo-based LaKeel, Inc., that centers on the distribution of short films on the subject.

 6. Accident and Disaster Calendar